Guinea-Bissau Christians praying together in a humble church, with an open Bible and soft daylight, reflecting faithful witness amid uncertainty.

 Key Sources Consulted

-These sources materially informed the current version of this Guinea-Bissau prayer guide.
+These sources informed the country context, recent developments, and prayer points in this Guinea-Bissau guide.

 Source Context

-• Religious composition and church pressure: These details rely mainly on the U.S. State Department’s 2023 religious-freedom reporting, which remains useful for structural background but is older than the 2025–2026 political transition.
+• Religious composition and local church opposition: These details rely mainly on the U.S. State Department’s 2023 religious-freedom reporting, which remains useful for structural background but is older than the 2025–2026 political transition.

-• Economic projections: The World Bank’s April 2026 outlook is current planning context and includes projections that may change as political and market conditions shift.
+• Economic outlook: The World Bank’s April 2026 outlook gives current economic context and includes projections that may change as political and market conditions shift.

 10